Determining the Hubble Constant with AGN-assisted Black Hole Mergers: Detection rate of mergers

-Based on the above estimates, we considered two observation scenarios, in which 1\% and 10\% of LIGO/Virgo's black hole detections are both AGN-assisted and have identified host galaxies.
-For both scenarios, we computed the anticipated detection rate based on expected LIGO/Virgo/KAGRA sensitivities for the next five years \cite{2018LRR....21....3A}.
+Based on the estimate above, we considered two observation scenarios, in which 1\% and 10\% of LIGO/Virgo's black hole detections are both AGN-assisted and have their redshift measured—through an electromagnetic counterpart or host galaxy identification.
+For both scenarios, we computed the anticipated detection rate based on expected LIGO sensitivities in accordance with \cite{emfollow}.
 Our results are shown in Fig. \ref{fig:HubbleConst} (bottom).
-We see that by the end of this period we expect about $N_{\rm gal}=20$ and $N_{\rm gal}=200$ detections for the 1\% and 10\% scenarios, respectively.
+We see that by the end of this period, we expect about $N_{\rm gal}=20$ and $N_{\rm gal}=200$ detections for the 1\% and 10\% scenarios, respectively.

+Either association method—electromagnetic counterpart or host galaxy identification—has inherent uncertainty.
+We do not estimate this uncertainty, but rather assume that an application of our method to real detections would use electromagnetic/AGN association uncertainties as claimed in the literature.
+For a recent study of gravitational-wave measurements of the Hubble constant with uncertain galaxy identification, see \cite{alfradique2023dark}.
+Further discussion of the association between AGN and binary is beyond the scope of this paper.

+It is worth noting that, in general, the inference of luminosity distance and other parameters from a binary black hole in an AGN can be impacted by systematic effects caused by the environmental material in the disk.
+AGN disk material impacts inspiralling binaries when they are in the LISA band.
+By the time they reach the LIGO band, however, the binary evolution decouples from the disk \citep{Toubiana_2021}, so environmental effects should not impact our proposed method for LIGO sources.